 C&C Kitchens regularly host cookery days at their showroom in Cheshunt for the young people supported by Teens Unite, enabling them to meet others their age in a similar situation and gain valuable life skills, which can help them to regain their independence.

 C&C Kitchens have also been the title sponsors for our annual It's a Knockout Family Fun Day event for the past two consecutive years.

 As a previous recipient of funding from Children in Need, they responded immediately to our need for additional funding when Covid-19 hit.
 The top-up funding they provided enabled us to transition the workshops we organise under our Positive Steps Program from being face-to-face, to online.

 We understand the importance of joining forces with other charities dedicated to supporting young people who have been diagnosed with cancer.
-We are proud to work alongside CLIC Sargent to ensure a young person receives every level of support needed throughout their cancer journey.
-Aside from the day to day interaction we have with CLIC Sargent, we also partner with the charity for annual Memory Days and Siblings Days.
+We are proud to work alongside Young Lives vs Cancer to ensure a young person receives every level of support needed throughout their cancer journey.
+Aside from the day to day interaction we have with Young Lives vs Cancer, we also partner with the charity for annual Memory Days and Siblings Days.